grimmpp/home-assistant-eltako/docs/device-tests/readme.md

 The answer to *"Home Assistant sends but nothing happens"*: the test switches every selected switch or light with the sender of the configuration and waits for the status telegram of the actuator.
-An Eltako actuator only answers a command whose sender is **taught into** it, so an answer proves the whole chain - configuration, gateway, radio/bus, teach-in - and the round trip time comes along for free (a value far above ~0.5 s points at an overloaded bus).
+An ELTAKO actuator only answers a command whose sender is **taught into** it, so an answer proves the whole chain - configuration, gateway, radio/bus, teach-in - and the round trip time comes along for free (a value far above ~0.5 s points at an overloaded bus).